 You’ll also require an LML if you intend to record a service during which music is played from a commercial recording such as a CD or MP3 (known as dubbing).
 Visit prsformusic.com/LM for details.

 It’s always good practice to ask all the musicians, singers, readers, speakers etc. for their consent before recording their ’performance’, especially if you intend to make copies for sale or free distribution.

 Live-streaming church services

-In addition to the licences required to record a service, if you then intend to make it available online, a Limited Online Music Licence (LOML) from PRS for Music is required.
-This will cover the church for live or on-demand streaming/webcasting and podcasts, including live-streaming via social media applications such as Facebook Live or Periscope.
-The LOML also allows music to be embedded on web pages.
+In addition to the licences required to record a service, if you are hosting content (i.e. if it is not hosted on an external site such as YouTube) then a Limited Online Music Licence (LOML) from PRS for Music is required.
+This will cover the church for live or on-demand streaming/webcasting and podcasts.

 The cost of the LOML is based on a number of different factors, including the number of streams and downloads per year.
 For more details about the LOML, visit prsformusic.com/LOML.

 The word podcast typically describes a serialized or edited recording made available to download and is protected in the same way as any other copyrighted work made available on the internet.
 Recording sermons and making them available for download would be regarded as a podcast.

 A podcast which includes no third-party copyright material would not require a licence.
 You do still need to ask permission from all contributors before you record, broadcast or distribute their performance.